joric/oneliners/README.md

 ### Minus-two-liners

-Some leetcode problems may be solved at the function definition level.
+Some leetcode problems may be solved at the function declaration level.

 https://leetcode.com/problems/search-insert-position